AndyObtiva/glimmer-dsl-web/README.md

 3- **Content Block (Properties + Listeners + Nested Elements + Text Content)**

 Element methods can accept a Ruby content block.
-It intentionally has a `{...}` style even as a multi-line block to indicate that the code is declarative GUI structure code (intentionally breaking away from Ruby imperative code conventions given this is a declarative GUI DSL ([Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)), meaning a different language that has its own conventions, embedded within Ruby).
+It intentionally has a `{...}` style even as a multi-line block to indicate that the code is declarative GUI structure code (intentionally breaking away from Ruby imperative code conventions given this is a declarative HTML DSL ([Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)), meaning a different language that has its own conventions, embedded within Ruby).

 You can nest HTML element properties under an element like: